Losing momentum in continuous-time stochastic optimisation: Introduction

 \subsection{Optimisation and continuous dynamics}

 We study optimisation problems of the form

 on the space $X := \mathbb{R}^K$, where

-We denote the number of terms $N \in \mathbb{N}:=\{1,2,\ldots\}$ and assume that the functions $\Phi_i$, with $i \in I:=\{1,\ldots,N\}$, are continuously differentiable with Lipschitz gradients, see also Assumption~\ref{asSGPf}.
+We denote the number of terms {by} $N \in \mathbb{N}:=\{1,2,\ldots\}$ and assume that the functions $\Phi_i$, with $i \in I:=\{1,\ldots,N\}$, are continuously differentiable with Lipschitz gradients.
 We assume that \eqref{eq:optprob} is well-defined and denote $\theta^* :\in \mathrm{argmin}\,\bar\Phi$.
-In this work, we study continuous dynamical systems that can be used to optimise functions of type $\bar\Phi$ and to represent the dynamics of optimisation algorithms.
+In this work, we study continuous{-time} dynamical systems that can be used to optimise functions of type $\bar\Phi$ and to represent the dynamics of optimisation algorithms.
 The most basic of these dynamical systems is the \emph{gradient flow}

-The ODE solution $(\zeta(t))_{t \geq 0}$ converges to a stationary point of $\bar\Phi$ under some convexity conditions.
-In practice, especially in modern machine learning, we often encounter optimisation problems that are non-convex.
-Here, $(\zeta(t))_{t \geq 0}$ may converge to a saddle point or a local minimiser.
-When discretising \eqref{eq_gradient_flow_full}, the iterates actually only converge to (local) minimisers (see \cite{LeeSimJord, PanPil}).
-However, as observed in \cite{DuJin}, the gradient descent could take a lot of iterations to escape a saddle point.
+a continuous-time version of the \emph{gradient descent method}.
+The ODE solution $(\zeta(t))_{t \geq 0}$ converges to a stationary point of $\bar\Phi$ under{, e.g.\ certain} convexity conditions.
+In practice, especially in modern machine learning, we often encounter optimisation problems that are non-convex{, where the solution} $(\zeta(t))_{t \geq 0}$ may converge to a saddle point or a local minimiser.
+When discretising \eqref{eq_gradient_flow_full}, the iterates actually only converge to (local) minimisers, see, e.g. \cite{LeeSimJord, PanPil}.
+However, as observed in \cite{DuJin}, the {algorithm} could take a lot of iterations to escape a saddle point.

-The stochastic gradient descent (SGD) method going back to \cite{RobbinsMonro} has been a popular alternative to the standard gradient flow/descent.
-In SGD, we randomly select one of the $\Phi_i$ $(i \in I)$ and optimise with respect to that function before switching to another $\Phi_j$ $(j \in I\backslash\{i\})$.
-A continuous-time model for stochastic gradient descent has recently proposed by \cite{Jonas} and extended by \cite{Jin} and \cite{Jonas2}.
+The \emph{stochastic gradient descent (SGD)} method going back to \cite{RobbinsMonro} has been a popular alternative to the {gradient descent method}.
+In SGD, we randomly select one of the $\Phi_i$ $(i \in I)$ and optimise with respect to that function before switching to another $\Phi_j$ $(j \in I\backslash\{i\})$. {This process is repeated until a stationary state is reached.} A continuous-time model for stochastic gradient descent has recently proposed by \cite{Jonas} and extended by \cite{Jin} and \cite{Jonas2}.
 There, stochastic gradient descent is represented through the dynamical system